Calibrated and ready-to-measure instruments for UV special lamps and sources

 Narrow or wide beam UVB (280-315nm) and UVA (315-400nm) radiation is effectively used for treatment of skin diseases (e.g. psoriasis, vitiligo, atopic dermatitis).
 A small shift in the dominant wavelength, of just a few nanometers, can make the difference between the useful and the harmful effect of the radiation used for phototherapy.
 Consequently, it requires very high precision of wavelength or emission range measurements .
 Evaluating and releasing equipment for phototherapy can be done properly only with accurate and precise measurements of spectral power distribution and characterization of effective UVB/UVA irradiance.

 How to measure:

-Testing solution can be realized with the use of GL Spectis 5.0 touch or GL Spectis 6.0 that can be/are available calibrated in required UVB and UVA range.
+Testing solution can be realized with the use of GL Spectis 4.0 UV VIS NIR or GL Spectis 5.0 touch that can be/are available calibrated in required UVB and UVA range.
 Different fiber optic connections and probes are on demand depending on the application.
 A range of Opti Spheres designed to measure optical power is available with the possibility of their customization for different sizes of the tested products.

 The products below can be configured together in different combinations as required by the application.

 The Spectis 1.0 is an essential tool for R&D departments, application engineers and developers for:

 Laboratory grade, extended range Spectis 5.0 Touch smart spectrometer.
 This high performance instrument can be used in accredited laboratories, scientific and R&D departments where characterizing outside the visual range is needed.